joelmukuthu/jquery-aslider/DOCS.md

     // A function to be called before transitioning to a page.
 It's passed an
     // `index` (zero-based) of the page being transitioned to.
 If this function
     // returns false, the transition is not performed.
+    // Within the scope of this function, `this` references the API.
     beforeSlide: $.noop,
     // A function to be called after transitioning to a page.
 It's passed an
     // `index` (zero-based) of the page that was transitioned to.
+    // Within the scope of this function, `this` references the API.
     afterSlide: $.noop
 };
 ```